blackberry/BB10-WebWorks-Community-Samples/Ant-Cordova-Build-Script/README.md

 This script should work well with IDE's like Eclipse and Sublime Text and others too.

+If you are starting a new project, run the create command from your cordova-blackberry/bin directory, and copy the default build.xml into the newly created project directory.
+Once you've updated the settings in build.xml as noted above, run the build script to build and deploy the template app to your device.

 ## Dependencies

 The script is dependent on several tools: